-Figure 7-2:

-Other Public Sewers

-No building shall be built over a public sewer, whether on public or private land

-No building shall be built closer than the greater of:
+Figure 7-2: No build zone in vicinity of a public rising main or trunk sewer (more than 1500 mm diameter)

-1.5 metres from the centre of any public ; the depth of the centreline of the sewer, plus the diameter of the sewer, plus 0.2 metres from the centre of that sewer, subject to compliance with 3.1 of NZS 3604.Subject to approval, a building developer may meet the cost of diverting the public sewer (including any manholes) in accordance with Council’s standards.
+Subject to Approval, a building developer may meet the cost of diverting the public Sewer (including any manholes) in accordance with Council’s standards.

-Where (a) (b) and (c) above are found to be impractical and the building cannot be sited elsewhere on the property or modified to conform with the above conditions, and it is essential for the proposed building to be built on that part of the property, approval may be granted subject to the building developer meeting the cost of any specific requirements.
-These may include the provision of access manholes, pipe strengthening, ducting, additional support of the building’s foundations and re-locatable construction, and may include:
+Where clause 7.1.1 and 7.1.2 above are found to be impractical and the building cannot be sited elsewhere on the property or modified to conform with the above conditions, and it is essential for the proposed building to be built on that part of the property, approval may be granted subject to the building developer meeting the cost of any specific requirements.
+These requirements may include:

+the provision of access manholes, pipe strengthening, ducting, additional support of the building’s foundations and re-locatable construction;

-carrying out sufficient investigations to accurately determine the sewer’s location and depth, and to prove that the sewer is in a condition where it has a remaining life of at least fifty (50) years;
+carrying out sufficient investigations to accurately determine the Sewer’s location and depth, and to prove that the Sewer is in a condition where it has a remaining life of at least fifty (50) years; and

-or carrying out remedial work or relaying the sewer to meet the requirements of:
+or carrying out remedial work or relaying the Sewer to meet the requirements of:

-bore piling the building 1.0 metre clear distance either side of the sewer to below the sewer invert to ensure that no building loads are transferred to the sewer and so that it is possible to excavate down to the sewer without threat to the building;
+bore piling the building 1.0 metre clear distance either side of the Sewer to below the Sewer invert to ensure that no building loads are transferred to the Sewer and so that it is possible to excavate down to the Sewer without threat to the building;

-providing two additional manholes into the sewer between 2.0 and 3.0 metres from the edge of the building at the points it enters and leaves the building (unless there is an existing manhole within 10 metres), provided that the sewer lies in a straight line and that there are no other connections between these two manholes;
+providing two additional manholes into the Sewer between 2.0 and 3.0 metres from the edge of the building at the points it enters and leaves the building (unless there is an existing manhole within 10 metres), provided that the Sewer lies in a straight line and that there are no other connections between these two manholes;

-carrying out all work on and around the sewer in accordance with Council’s engineering standards.registering the public sewer by a Memorandum of Encumbrance and Deed of Covenant against the Certificate of Title.
+carrying out all work on and around the Sewer in accordance with Council’s engineering standards.

-2208 PRIVATE DRAINAGE SYSTEMS

-2208.1 Customer’s Drainage System

-The customer’s drainage system shall be designed, installed and maintained, both in its component parts and in its entirety, to ensure that it complies with the Building Act and the New Zealand Building Code.
-2208.2

-Maintenance of Private Drainage System

-It is the responsibility of the owner or occupier to properly maintain in good working order at all times, the private wastewater drainage network on the premises.

-Development of Premises
+CustomerDevelopment of Premises